Financial supports for students

 The Bursary supports access to education and career development such as a new course or continuation on an existing course.
 The Bursary can help with course fees and anything that you need to participate on the course such as tools to complete an apprenticeship, laptop and printer.

 You can find more information about the Bursary for Care Experienced Young People and an application form for the Bursary for Care Experienced Young People on the TUSLA website.

 The 1916 Bursary Fund provides funding to encourage participation and success by students from disadvantaged backgrounds that are significantly under-represented in higher education.
 This usually means that you live in an area of urban or rural disadvantage where not many people from that area go on to third level education, you may have attended a DEIS school or your family income may mean that you may not be able to go to college without financial help.

-The Department of Education and Skills runs a number of scholarship schemes including the Third Level Bursary Scheme (pdf), the Ernest Walton STEM bursary (pdf), the Professor William C Campbell Bursary Scheme (pdf), the All Ireland Scholarship Scheme and the European University Institute Scheme.
+The Department of Further and Higher Education, Research, Innovation and Science (DFHERIS) runs a number of scholarship schemes including the Third Level Bursary Scheme (pdf), the Ernest Walton STEM bursary (pdf), the Professor William C Campbell Bursary Scheme (pdf), the All Ireland Scholarship Scheme and the European University Institute Scheme.

 You can get detailed information on the range of bursary and scholarship schemes on studentfinance.ie.

-The Fund for Students with Disabilities, the Student Assistance Fund and the 1916 Bursary Fund are managed by the Higher Education Authority on behalf of the Department of Education and Skills.
+The Fund for Students with Disabilities, the Student Assistance Fund and the 1916 Bursary Fund are managed by the Higher Education Authority on behalf of DFHERIS.